TheTOXIN/JavaWEBapps/README.md

 - **FULL_STACK**

-Full stack apps on Spring DATA REST && Angular JS, also Hibernet and JQuery
+Full stack apps on Spring DATA REST && Angular JS, also Hibernet and JQuery, Tomcat and NodeJS

 - **APP_CRUD**